saurabharch/elasticsearch-client/README.rst

 Existing client implementations in Elasticsearch are

-- TCP (NodeClient, TransportClient), default ports 9300-9400
+- TCP (NodeClient, TransportClient) clients, connecting to server default ports 9300-9400
-- HTTP (REST, Netty-based), default ports 9200-9300
+- HTTP (REST, Netty-based) clients, connecting to server default ports 9200-9300

 While the node client is using a discovery mechanism to connect to a cluster by using given network interfaces, the transport client can connect to specified network addresses.
 Both clients initialize a full node - with a node name, node services, modules, even plugins can be used.
 Such a client needs to rendezvous with a discovered Elasticsearch cluster.

 In designing middleware, this approach is similar to a two-tier architecture, where NodeClient and TransportClient are "fat" clients, they carry all the dependencies of the server.
-This can lead.to tedious work if more client implementations need to be added,
+This can lead to tedious work if more client implementations need to be added.

-A three-tier approach introduces an additional layer between Elasticsearch NodeClient/TransportClient and the server code.
+A three-tier approach would introduce an additional layer between Elasticsearch NodeClient/TransportClient and the server code.
 The advantage is separation of concerns.
 The Elasticsearch server is only loosely coupled to the client.
 Not every change at the code on server side would enforce client code updates.
 As a side effect, the Elasticsearch server codebase, which is rather large, could be modularized by reusing the client code base.

 The idea of the Elasticsearch Client project is to factor out the client code from the server code.
 This allows more flexible implementations, for instance for using additional transport plugins.
 Developing additional transport implementations like WebSocket or SPDY can benefit from a codebase common to all Elasticsearch clients.